OwnGoalStudio/OhMyInsets/README.md

 # Oh My Insets

+- Customize columns of CC and paddings of the status bar.
-This is a tweak template with a pure SwiftUI preference bundle.
+- This is a tweak template with a pure SwiftUI preference bundle.